Real Estate Market Insights Switzerland

 St. Moritz Rental Market Overview

-The St. Moritz rental market in 2025 remains highly seasonal, elite-driven, and supply-restricted.
+The St. Moritz rental market in 2026 is highly seasonal, elite-driven, and supply-restricted.
 As one of Switzerland’s premier winter destinations, St. Moritz attracts affluent seasonal visitors and returning tenants seeking luxury short-term rentals during peak holiday and ski seasons.
+If you own the right asset here, you’re not chasing tenants.
+They’re coming back to you year after year.

-Unlike urban rental markets, income here is concentrated during high-demand months, making tenant quality and property management critical investment factors.
+Unlike urban rental markets, income is concentrated during high-demand months, which makes tenant quality and property management critical investment factors.
+Getting this wrong costs you more than just yield.
+It costs you the asset’s reputation.

-St. Moritz’s rental market favors owners of high-spec chalets and lakeview apartments with premium positioning and top-tier amenities.
+The rental market favors owners of high-spec chalets and lakeview apartments with premium positioning and top-tier amenities.
 Yields are modest, but income reliability is high for well-managed assets.
+Think of the rental income as a bonus on top of the real prize, which is the long-term appreciation and capital security.

 • 1-Bedroom Apartment: CHF 3,800 – CHF 5,200